hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

 <!--more-->

-For this beer, I did what's called Sour Wort.
+For this beer, I did what's called Kettle Souring or Sour Wort (?).
 The process is fairly straightforward.
 It involves mashing as you usually would, chilling wort to a range appropriate for your lactobacillus cultures, pitching lactobacillus, and holding the temperature for a few days.
 Then, you may or may not boil this wort, chill again as usual and pitch saccharomyces.

 Lactobacillus eats up sugars and produce lactic acid which in turn lowers the solution's pH.
 When souring wort, having a pH meter is important as it will